 11. If you disagree please explain why and what alternative would you propose?

-An swer Choices Response Percent Response Total 1 Open-Ended Question 100.00% 1 I don't see why additional income such as 'crisis payments' should be disregarded as it is still in income into the hous Otherwise people on benefits receive a higher income yet those working stay on the same wage, seems very unfair answered 1 skipped 276
+Answer Choices Response Percent Total

+1 Open-Ended Question 100.00% 1

+1 I don't see why additional income such as 'crisis payments' should be disregarded as it is still in income ir Otherwise people on benefits receive a higher income yet those working stay on the same wage, seems

+answered 1

+skipped 276